Equipment

 Goldens' Foundry and Machine Company made a bewildering array of small vertical and horizontal, two and three roller, horse and engine powered mills as one notes from perusing their catalog.
 However, this two-roller mill, the Goldens' No. 16 (New Model) (Slide 4), is the largest standard two-roller Goldens' mill that I have seen, though it is eclipsed by many of Goldens' export and long-roller mills.
 (Indeed, Goldens' promoted their three-roller mills, particularly in a horizontal configuration.)
 This mill requires two horses, has a juice output of 100 gallons per hour, and weighs 1160 pounds (the limit for a boom pole on my little 640 Ford tractor!).
 It appears that part of Goldens' capacity to produce so many different types of mills came from use of interchangeable parts.
 Thus, the king roller and associated bearings, the staves, and the lever cap appear to be interchangeable with the three roller Golden No. 4, and the same relationship seems to hold for the two-roller Golden No. 14 and Golden No. 3, and the two roller Golden No. 12 and the Golden No. 2.
 I have not had these parts laid out side by side, but make these inferences from catalogs.
 (I have, however, demonstrated to my satisfaction the interchangeability of parts of other Goldens' mills, which is addressed elsewhere.)
 (This mill has been expertly restored by Anthony and Jerry Brinson.)

 This Southern Plow No. 5 (Slide 5) originated near Enigma (Georgia) and was motorized by Merrice Hines (Tifton/Brooksfield, Georgia).
 It then traveled over to Norman Park (Georgia) and subsequently found a temporary home in Covington (Georgia) in a sorghum operation.
-I obtained it southern plow no. 5from Hilliard (Florida), but later sold it to Charles Baldree (Omega, Georgia), who immediately sold it.
+I obtained it from Hilliard (Florida), but later sold it to Charles Baldree (Omega, Georgia), who immediately sold it.
 The 8-hp Wisconsin motor similarly has an illustrious personal history; Merrice salvaged it off a garden tiller to use for this application.
 This 700-pound mill has 10-inch rollers and an advertised juice output of 120 gallons per hour, a value that is consistent with that of the Goldens' No. 27, a horizontal power mill with 12-inch rollers and an advertised juice output of 125-175 gallons per hour.
 Tommy Clayton pointed out that the Spotless Jumbo mill is identical to the Southern Plow No. 5.
 The Spotless Company (Richmond, Virginia) had their mills produced in an unspecified southern Ohio factory and advertised its capacity as 4-6 tons of cane per 12 hours.
 At 70% extraction, this capacity would be only about 65 gallons per hour.
 (Thanks to Don Dean for the advertisement for the Spotless Jumbo and Tommy Clayton for other information.)

 The first mill (Slide 6) that I purchased was a Goldens' No. 2 (New Model).
 This particular mill is in excellent condition, especially considering its manufacture before 1924 (on the basis of guide-knife design).
 The paint matches the description of the original paint.
-I paid much more than No. 2s go for, but the condition and the emotional attachment have kept me from regretting the golden no. 2extravagance.
+I paid much more than No. 2s go for, but the condition and the emotional attachment have kept me from regretting the extravagance.
 (The emotional attachment is linked to its being the kind of mill that I remember around syrup making.)
 Like most fans, however, I can find reasons to support my devotion.
 I really do think the No. 2 is an excellent small mill; certainly, the farmers in this area felt so, since it is so common.
 Although I have seen more No. 2s than any other kind of mill, I have never seen one with a broken roller, broken gears, separated journal, or broken base or top plates.
 I have certainly seen problems with other brands of mills and even models of Goldens' (especially the x-series, which use shows are not strong enough for the extended rollers.)
 I chose to restore for my own use a Goldens' No. 2 (New Model), though one not in this excellent condition.

-bluegrass no. 4The Kentucky Bluegrass No. 4 (Louisville, KY) is a large three-roller mill (Slide 7), weighing 1200 pounds (thanks to Don Dean for this information).
+The Kentucky Bluegrass No. 4 (Louisville, KY) is a large three-roller mill (Slide 7), weighing 1200 pounds (thanks to Don Dean for this information).
 This one was missing the journal lever cap, the feed box, the guide knife and the scrapers, but replacements for these items can be fabricated.
 One journal lid and one of the external-oiler lids is present, so duplicates for the missing ones can be cast.
 Note the whole-box design for the king-roller journal.
 This mill was located partially buried in the edge of the woods in Gadsden County (Florida), and I bought it as part of a package deal and to "save it."
 My main interest is in mills made in Georgia, particularly Goldens' mills, so I sold this mill to Michael Strickland (Montgomery, AL).
 With such long rollers, this mill should have a prodigious capacity when mechanized, as is planned by Michael.

 The Goldens' No. 1 (New Model, Slide 8) is the smallest of the Goldens' mills, weighing only 375 pounds and having 5-inch-long rollers.
-Ken Womblegolden no. 1 suggested it might look nice on a charm bracelet!
+Ken Womble suggested it might look nice on a charm bracelet!
 In the Goldens' 1-4 series, the roller length and small-roller diameter increase by 1 inch, whereas the king roller-diameter increases by 2 inches.
 As expected, the mass increases in this series more than linearly with roller length (because the top and bottom increase as a square function related to roller diameter); thus, the ratios, overall- mass/roller-length, are 75, 95, 110, and137 pounds/inch, respectively.
 The mill on the left originated in Jefferson County (Florida) and I purchased the mill on the right from Wakulla County (Florida).
 The king journal of the mill on the right is about 1.25 inches taller than the one on the left.
 As a complementary observation, Tommy Clayton has noted different journal lengths in Chattanooga No. 12s.
 I have and will keep one of these mills; the other was sold to Joe Feagle of Keystone Heights (Florida).
 (The four-hour barbeque job--note smoke at left--gave me plenty of time to photograph.)

-ChattanoogaAs stated in several places before, Goldens' mills are the most common extant mills in this area.
+As stated in several places before, Goldens' mills are the most common extant mills in this area.
 The second most common vertical mills were made by Chattanooga or Columbus/Southern Plow, perhaps some more of the latter.
 Interestingly, however, there is only a smattering of Chattanooga power mills, but relatively abundant Columbus power mills.
 This Chattanooga No. 72 (Slide 9), patent date of 1897, was found in Gadsden County (Florida), but it appears to have changed hands before landing there, and was part of the property during a real-estate transfer, so I do not know its provenance.
 Based on a 12 x 12 inch king roller, as is the Chattanooga No. 92, it weighs 2100 and was advertised to produce 1500-2000 gallons of juice a day.
 The No. 92 is double-geared, weighs 2750 pounds, and produces 2000-2500 gallons of juice a day; only the No. 92 was offered in a late catalog that I had access to.
 This mill was sold to Charles Baldree (Omega, GA), who restored it for a 35-acre cane operation near Albany, GA.

 Parts of a disassembled Goldens' No. 2 (old style) are propped on an assembled mill of the same type (Slide 10).
 There were several small foundries in Columbus as early as the 1840s.
-Indeed, one was the Columbus Iron 10 old style no. 2Foundry and unofficially the Columbus Iron Works was set up in 1848 as a working combination of several foundries, including (G.P.)
+Indeed, one was the Columbus Iron Foundry and unofficially the Columbus Iron Works was set up in 1848 as a working combination of several foundries, including (G.P.)
 Golden's Machine Shop.
 The Columbus Iron Works was officially organized in 1853 and shortly after the war, G.P Golden was a major figure in the organization.
 G.P.'sons, J.P. and T.E., started their business, along with a partner, in 1882 and incorporated as Goldens' Foundry and Machine Company in 1889.
 By 1884, the Golden Brothers were making animal and steam-powered cane mills, evaporators and shallow-patterned syrup kettles.
 As far as I am aware, there are no extant catalogs of Golden mills prior to the introduction of the New Models (1905), and there are very few of the old-style mills ("The Golden Mill").
 I have never seen one of their earlier horizontal power mills; Don Dean owns two of the old-style 2-roller mills and Tommy Clayton owns a No. 1 and a No. 4 old-style mill.
 In a separate photo-essay, I will compare the No. 2 (old style) and the No. 2 (New Model), a superior mill in my opinion.
 The disassembled mill was a generous gift of Charles Deese (Wellborn, Florida) and the assembled mill originated near Tampa (Florida), but I bought it from southeast of Orlando (Florida).
 (Thanks to Dennis Parker, who provided a copy of The First Hundred Years 1882-1982, a History of Goldens' Foundry & Machine Company by J.P.
 Golden II, from which some of this material was taken.)

 The Goldens' No 12 (Slide 11) is the smallest of the enclosed-framed 2-roller New Model mills produced by the foundry after 1905.
 As mentioned on the narrative for Slide 1, some parts of this mill are interchangeable with the Goldens' No. 2.
 With a mass just slightly larger than the No. 2, Golden's rated it as a heavy 1-horse mill with a juice output of 45 gallons per hour, the same as the No. 2.

 This massive mill (Slide 12) was made by Rourke Iron Works in Savannah, Georgia.
 John Rourke and Son had a thriving business as judged from their factory image on an 1893 letterhead.
-The company made cane mills, pans, and boilers and were dealers foFrameless 18-in Rourker items that they did not make.
+The company made cane mills, pans, and boilers and were dealers for items that they did not make.
 The rollers of this mill are 18 inches in diameter and 14 inches tall.
 I could not determine the weight, but my 300-lb fish scale bottomed out before lifting the short-journal roller off the ground.
 I obtained this mill through Charles Taylor (North Carolina) but picked it up from Baxley (Georgia).
 As I am told, it was part of a syrup operation near Macon (Georgia).
 Interestingly, the bearings had rotted out, presumably being wood replacements for the originals.

-1st MorvenMorven Foundry and Machine Co.
+Morven Foundry and Machine Co.
 (Morven, Georgia) produced cane mills for a few years around the turn of the twentieth century.
 These mills (Slide 13) are essentially the same as those produced by several other Georgia foundries.
 They are also similar to other mills made elsewhere with slight modifications (e.g., in roller-adjustment mechanism).
 Although there were foundries in Valdosta (Georgia) that produced cane mills, Morven is a touch closer to my hometown of Nashville (Georgia), and these mills therefore take on special meaning to me.
 Their antiquity and relative scarcity adds further to that meaning, so when I had an opportunity to buy a second mill, I jumped at it.
 Between these two mills, I plan to assemble a completely original mill, down to the last nut.

 I am progressing well into my second childhood, else I would not relate the following story out of concern that a reader would discount it or, worse, mistakenly infer that I had lost my devotion to the truth.
 But, in one's second childhood, scant attention is paid to such matters.
 I will, at least, make it a short story (so it cannot be thought a big lie).
 I received a note from Ken Christison on Friday, January 28, 2005, that began "Since I am sure you haven't seen a cane mill you didn't like, and I know you are interested in mills made in GA, I am passing on this info to you."
 Peggie Barrentine (Enigma, Georgia; half of Enigma, other half) had found Ken's syrupmakers website and contacted him a week earlier in an effort to give away a cane mill!
 Owing to the distance, Ken was unable to get it himself, so I came to his mind.
 I contacted her immediately and found a clearing in the rain on Saturday and the mill was in my backyard later that day.
 The mill came Peggie's way through inheritance from her parents (Ralph J. and Lillian Sumner), who had bought the property on which the mill sat from Wyche Allen in 1957.
 Berrien-County farmer John D. Allen (1867-) and his wife Isadora (1873-) were the parents of Wyche D. Allen (b.
 1896).
 In turn, Wyche was the grandfather of my classmate, Harold Allen, Jr., whose FFA steers always took top honors, thus outclassing mine and all others.
 Peggie--whom I had not seen in 40+ years--was also of my age, and incredibly, her husband, Bentley, grew up in part in the very same house that my family lived in in Enigma when my father was principal there.
-The mill was located within a couple of miles of that house anAllen/Barrentine MCD-Bd it is quite possible that I went to a cane grinding there (Daddy was a people person and we never missed a cane grinding, a fish fry, a church dinner and if there was ever a crowd of two or more people in Berrien County, you could count on Daddy being one, whether at the post office, a store . . . .)
+The mill was located within a couple of miles of that house and it is quite possible that I went to a cane grinding there (Daddy was a people person and we never missed a cane grinding, a fish fry, a church dinner and if there was ever a crowd of two or more people in Berrien County, you could count on Daddy being one, whether at the post office, a store . . . .)
 What a small world!
 The mill was a frameless McDonough-Ballantyne (Slide 14).
 As indicated elsewhere (Snapshot 78), how syrupmakers put these mills into custom wooden frames is of interest, so I refer you to different views of the feed side (1, 2), of the discharge side, of the upper box (other end), the lower box, and a close-up of one of the mortise and tenon joints.
 As good as this luck was, it didn't stop: I was building on Daddy's habit of stopping with folks and saw Ronnie Gaskins and Larry Watson, my cousin, who was feeding his horse.
 Since I will carry on about Ronnie elsewhere, I will cut to the chase and simply allow that that conversation ended with my being given a second mill like this one.
 Naturally, questions about the history of the company came to mind and I am grateful to have found a very conscientious librarian, from whose notes I extract.
 Neither a likely McDonough nor Ballantyne was found in Savannah (the site of the foundry) before the War.
 However, a John McDonough was found as a lumber merchant in the 1867 city directory.
 The 1870 census listed a John McDonough as a wealthy 49-year-old Irishman, who was a manufacturer.
 He had five children, all born in Georgia, with the oldest being 23.
 One son, John, was listed as a lumber merchant, and it may be he, albeit at a tender age, or his father in the 1867 city directory.
 McDonough and Ballantyne Iron and Brass Foundry and Machine Shop had a prominent advertisement in the 1870 city directory, which noted that the business had moved to a second location, clearly indicating that the foundry was established well before 1870, and possibly predating Kehoe, S.W.
 Gleason, and Rourke foundries (see a Savannah promotional ).
 This directory included the first listing of a Thomas Ballantyne, a moulder and engineer who was born in 1835 in Scotland.
 In 1871, again McDonough and Ballantyne had an advertisement and elsewhere in this directory, John McDonough was given a large write up, which showed him with three businesses (the foundry, as mentioned; John McDonough & Sons (planing mills; "sons" = John J. and Henry A.); and one unspecified).
 At some time, McDonough moved to Auburndale, Florida, and when he died in 1884, his body was brought back for burial in Catholic Cemetery.
 In 1891, his son John J. was listed as one of the co-owners of the business.
 Ballantyne, who apparently did not marry, died in Florida in 1903 and his body too was returned to Savannah and interred in Laurel Grove Cemetery.
 McDonough and Ballantyne was not listed in the city directory after 1903.
 (Of course, I am much obliged to Peggie Barrentine and Ronnie Gaskins for the kind gifts of the mills.
 Very special thanks to Sharen Lee (Live Oak Public Libraries, Savannah, Georgia) for her searching in depth in response to my several requests.
 As is often the case, Ken Christison provided essential assistance, which I continue to appreciate.)